Tatikoma/react-mst/README.md

 This library provides clients and server:

 Server - listen tcp port, receive connections, fork workers and pass requests to workers.
 If worker closed connection, then restarts worker.
+If any error ackuired during request server 'll return empty response.

 Client (async promises and sync) - sends request to listening server and returns result.